 For investments, this is the risk that in the event of the failure of the counterparty, the Plan will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-As of September 30, 2019, the Plan's investments are held by third-party safekeeping custodians selected by their board of trustees and registered in the Plan's name.
+As of September 30, 2020, the Plan's investments are held by third-party safekeeping custodians selected by the Board and registered in the Plan's name.